-To be compliant with the International Tax Compliance Regulations the Company must collect information about each shareholder's tax residence and, in certain circumstances, provide information about shareholders' shareholdings to HMRC.
+To be compliant with the International Tax Compliance Regulations the Company must collect information about each shareholder's tax residence and, in certain circumstances, provide information about shareholders' holdings in shares to HMRC.
 HMRC may in turn share this information with overseas tax authorities.
 Such tasks may be delegated to the Administrator.